 - Report all HSA contributions, even those made on your behalf and employer contributions

 - Calculate amounts you must include in income and any additional taxes you may owe

 Tax Filing Deadline

-In 2017, the IRS has extended the tax filing deadline to Tuesday, April 18.
+In 2018, taxpayers get two extra days to file since the IRS has extended the tax filing deadline to Tuesday, April 17.
 Generally, the annual filing deadline is on April 15, however, when that date falls on a Saturday, Sunday, or legal holiday, the IRS moves the date to the next business day.
-This year, April 15 falls on a Saturday, so those who file have a couple of extra days to submit their paperwork.
+This year, April 15 falls on a Sunday and Emancipation Day is Monday, April 16, in Washington, D.C.

 That’s all the important stuff you need to know regarding Health Savings Accounts and filing your taxes.
 Of course, there are additional tax benefits to owning an HSA.